 Carex Testacea - This hardy evergreen grass will impress you with its bright sunset-orange tones throughout the year.
 Its clean mounding habit makes it suitable for mass planting or large landscaping projects in either hot and dry or cold and exposed conditions.
 Alternatively, carex look great planted with flaxes, astelias, heucheras, hebes and cabbage trees.
 This versatile grass is also popular as a feature container plant.

 These guys have a reduced flat rate shipping of $9.95 NZ WIDE for as many as you like and if you order more than $250.00 of plants the shipping is free.

-Muehlenbeckia axillaris is a dense groundcover, with wiry stems and small dark green leaves.
+Muehlenbeckia axillaris is a dense groundcover, with wiry stems and small, dark-green leaves.
 Muehlenbeckia axillaris flowers prolifically in summer, with masses of small, creamy flowers.
-Males and female flowers often occur on the same plant and the female flowers form small, opaque white fruit.
+Male and female flowers often occur on the same plant and the female flowers form small, opaque white fruit.
 It spreads along the ground and even underground.
-Gets to a height of 15cm and a width of 1m.
+Grows to a height of 15cm and a width of 1m.
 Likes the full sun and tolerates dry situations.
 It also grows well in part-shade, provided that it is free draining.

 Enter your email address to receive a notification when this product is in stock again.

 If you have not already verified your email address you will receive a verification email to the address entered which must be actioned in order for the notifications to start.